-The rapid growth of our business has placed a significant strain on our managerial, operational, and financial resources and systems.
+The rapid growth of our business over time has placed a significant strain on our managerial, operational, and financial resources and systems.
 To execute our anticipated growth successfully, we must continue to attract and retain qualified personnel and manage and train them effectively.
 We must also upgrade our internal business processes and capabilities to create the scalability that a growing business demands.

 We believe our facilities located in Singapore, Canada, and California, are sufficient to meet our short-term manufacturing needs.
 The current lease for our manufacturing facility in Singapore expires in June 2022.
 In the event that we need to add to our existing manufacturing space in Singapore or move our manufacturing facility to a new location in Singapore, such a move will involve significant expense and efforts in connection with the establishment of new clean rooms and the recommissioning of key manufacturing equipment.
+In August 2015, we entered into a lease for new office, laboratory and warehouse space in Canada and relocated our Canada operations to the new space in April 2016.
+This Canada lease expires in March 2026.
 A move of any of our manufacturing facilities may delay or otherwise adversely affect our manufacturing activities and business.

 Further, our anticipated growth will place additional strain on our suppliers and manufacturing facilities, resulting in an increased need for us to carefully monitor quality assurance.
-Any failure by us to manage our growth effectively could have an adverse effect on our ability to achieve our development and commercialization goals.
+Any failure by us to manage our anticipated growth effectively could have an adverse effect on our ability to achieve our development and commercialization goals.